redstreet/beancount_reds_importers/README.md

 pip3 install beancount-reds-importers
 ```

-Or to install the bleeding edge version from git:
+Or to install the bleeding edge version from git (which I recommend, as long as you are
+willing to understand there might be a bug or two):
 ```
 pip3 install git+https://github.com/redstreet/beancount_reds_importers
 ```